Armando Sadiku: Youth teams

 Sadiku participated with the Albania under-21 side coached by Artan Bushati in the 2013 UEFA European Under-21 Championship qualification.
-He scored two goals as a half-time substitute in the 2nd round match against Moldova U21 on 7 September 2011 to help Albania to win 4–3 after coming from behind and to earn their first points of the campaign.
-He followed this up by scoring another two goals against Poland on 11 October in a 4–3 loss.
-Then in the next month November he scored another brace against Portugal in a 2–2 draw, taking his tally to 6 goals in his first 5 games for Albania U21.
+In the 2nd round match against Moldova U21 on 7 September 2011 he scored two goals as a half-time substitute to help Albania to win 4–3 after coming from behind and to earn their first points of the campaign.
+He followed this by scoring another two goals against Poland on 11 October but this did not suffice as Albania lost away 4–3.
+Then in the next month November he scored another brace against Portugal to give Albania a 2–2 draw and taking his tally to 6 goals in his first 5 games.
+Albania ended campaign collecting 5 points in 8 games and was ranked last but Sadiku with his 6 goals concluded the group as top goalscorer.

 Senior team

 New Albania senior team coach Gianni De Biasi, called up Sadiku for his first match as a head coach, a friendly against Georgia on 29 February 2012 at Mikheil Meskhi Stadium in Tbilisi.
 He made his senior international debut in the game, coming on as an 82nd-minute substitute for goalscorer and fellow debutant Edgar Çani in the 2–1 loss for Albania.
 He was called up then to Albania's next two friendliest against Qatar and Iran in May 2012, where he played as a second-half substitute in both games, which Albania won them both.